ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/searching.dotnet.markdown

-# Full-Text Search in Index
+# Full-Text Search with Index
 ---

 {NOTE: }